srinivasrop/javaproj/README.md

-this fule is chnahned as a whole so im adding some file here
+this fule is chnahned as a whole so im adding some file here, meanwhile i chnaged here

 i amchanging the file here